ILA logo

 Summer on the Moon by Adrian Fogelin (Peachtree)

-A committee of eight SIG members who are education and literature professionals select the books.
+A committee of SIG members who are education and literature professionals select the books.
 Letters are sent to publishers to submit books that meet the criteria.
 Members read and vote on the books.
 The top books are discussed electronically and a final vote is taken, with no more than 10% of the total books submitted for consideration in a given year selected annually.
 Interested individuals may submit suggestions for a book to be considered, and the nomination is complete when the publisher sends copies to each member of the committee.

 Criteria for the Award

 Selected books include picture books and non-picture books, with poetry, narrative, and nonfiction titles appropriate for each category.
-Books selected for a given year must be published in the United States by the end of the preceeding year (so 2023 books are published in 2022).
+Books selected for a given year must be published in the United States by the end of the preceeding year (so 2024 books are published in 2023).
 They must meet the following criteria:

 • Strong Literary and Artistic Qualities, including but not limited to: